-Join Brad Batesole for an in-depth discussion in this video Create a new Sponsored Update campaign, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video Create a new Sponsored Update campaign, part of LinkedIn Sponsored Content.

 - So, it's at this stage that we're ready to go about creating our first sponsored update.
 But before we do that, I want to point out one aspect of the campaign manager that I think will become valuable to you as you explore building out your sponsored updates.
 Now I've gone ahead and added an additional account to the lynda.com page and I called it the B to B Market.
 Now within each page you have the opportunity to add an account and you can use an account as a way to aggregate or separate things if you'd like to.